 1. Select Accounts

-Let’s say you’ve a target market of 10,000 prospects.
+Let’s say you have a target market of 10,000 prospects.
 Unless it is a perfect market scenario, all 10,000 of them won’t be an ideal match.
 Chances are that only a few hundred are even close to being the perfect match.

 But how do you rank that hundred?
 Most data providers would provide you with firmographic data (Revenue, Employee Count etc.) or even technographic data (Which technologies are deployed in which of the hundred prospects).
 But, let’s say if you are selling to an e-commerce company, wouldn’t you want to know what they sell, in what volume and who they ship with etc.?